Tuition Assistance Program

 How is a Family’s Financial Need Determined?

-The income and assets of both parents are considered when making a tuition assessment.
+The income and assets of both parents, if living in the same household, are considered when making a tuition assessment.
 If either parent has remarried or has a partner living in the home, TADS requires the partner’s assets be considered.
 Therefore, the partner’s assets must be included on the application in order for it to be accepted.
 Income, expenses, assets, and liabilities of the entire “new” family unit are considered in addition to the natural (or adoptive) parent’s ability to contribute to the cost of the education.

 Tuition assistance is based upon one’s ability to pay, not one’s willingness to pay.
 In some cases, a divorced/separated parent is able to pay the full 50% of the child’s tuition while the other parent applies for tuition assistance.
 In special circumstances, such as when the non-custodial parent's location is unknown or when the non-custodial parent has no contact with the family, the TAP committee requests a letter from the applicant explaining the situation.